apache/streampipes-website/docs/05_how-to-opcua-events.md

 If you choose a specific area or machine, StreamPipes loads a notifier tree from the OPC UA address space.
 Only event-capable object nodes are selectable there.

-<DocVisualPlaceholder
+<ScreenshotFigure
-  title="OPC UA Event Source"
+title="OPC UA Events Event Source" src="/img/howto/opcua-events/howto-opcua-event-source.png"
-  purpose="Show the choice between whole-server subscription and a specific notifier node selected from the tree."
+alt="Select event notifier node" caption="Select event notifier node."
 />

 ## Select the event type